-- contraceptives covered under the medical/surgical benefit, including: - injections, such as Depo-Provera. - implantable intra-tubal occlusion devices, IUDs, cervical caps and diaphragms - over-the-counter contraceptives including female condoms, sponges and spermicides - sterilization procedures, such as tubal ligation, by a physician. - well women visits: two preventive visits and two OB/GYN visits per year. - HPV Test: covered once every 3 years for women age 30 and older, or annually if Pap test yields other than normal results. - screening for gestational diabetes in pregnant women between 24 and 28 weeks of gestation, and at the first prenatal visit for pregnant women at high risk for diabetes. - two counseling session per plan year for sexually transmitted infections (STIs) including the human immunodeficiency virus (HIV) - breastfeeding Supplies: Breastfeeding equipment in conjunction with each birth.
+- contraceptives covered under the medical/surgical benefit, including: - injections, such as Depo-Provera. - implantable intra-tubal occlusion devices, IUDs, cervical caps and diaphragms - sterilization procedures, such as tubal ligation, by a physician. - well women visits: two preventive visits and two OB/GYN visits per year. - HPV Test: covered once every 3 years for women age 30 and older, or annually if Pap test yields other than normal results. - screening for gestational diabetes in pregnant women between 24 and 28 weeks of gestation, and at the first prenatal visit for pregnant women at high risk for diabetes. - two counseling session per plan year for sexually transmitted infections (STIs) including the human immunodeficiency virus (HIV) - breastfeeding Supplies: Breastfeeding equipment in conjunction with each birth.
 Breastfeeding equipment includes breast pumps and supplies. - Postpartum diabetes screening for those with gestational diabetes.

-For more information about these and other preventive services, please refer to Highmark Delaware's Preventive Health Guidelines at highmarkbcbsde.com.
+For more information about these and other preventive services, please refer to Highmark's Preventive Health Guidelines at myhighmark.com.